Skip to main content

 This category is open only to journalists working in the suburban or regional media and recognises their role in reporting on and informing their local communities.
 Regional media shall be taken to include all suburban outlets within major metro centres through to regional and remote outlets.
 This award recognises regional and community journalists so entrants must be based in the communities they are covering.
 The particular importance of stories to the community or region concerned will count as a judging criterion.

 Entries can be a single piece of work or a body of work up to three pieces.
+This award is only open to individual entrants.

 Each entry to the Mid-Year Celebration of Journalism is judged on how well it responds to: